 The Limitations of Short Links

 There are many limitations to using short links but I want to focus on four main issues you’ll experience when using short links.
 These are branding, trust, security, and control.

 You lose branding

 Every link you share has the potential to increase your brand exposure.
-That’s why companies like MacDonalds are even going so far as to buying top-level-domains with their own brand name.
+That’s why companies like MacDonalds are even going so far as to buy top-level-domains with their own brand name.

-When you shorten a URL using a link shortener like Goo.gl or TinyURL the link it produces uses their own domain rather than yours.
+When you shorten a URL using a link shortener like TinyURL the link it produces uses its own domain rather than yours.
 This means that every time you share this link you’re promoting their brand rather than your own.
 There’s nothing necessarily wrong with promoting their brand but why would you pass on an opportunity to showcase your own brand name?